attoassi/Dynamic-LAMP-Stack-App-Terraform-Modules/README.md

-# Dynamic-Web-Application-LAMP-STACK-Terraform-modules
+# Dynamic-Web-Application-LAMP-Stack-Terraform-modules

-This is a repository to store terraform scripts to automate the deployment of dynamic web app (LAMP STACK) in AWS
+This is a repository to store terraform scripts to automate the deployment of a LAMP (Linux, Apache, MySQL, PHP) STACK app in AWS

 # Architecture Diagram